 Kids Fire Safety

 A home fire is a devastating event and one that you never count on happening.
-Your children are most at risk when this disaster occurs.
-In fact, children under five are twice as likely as other people to die in a home fire.
+Your children are most at risk when this disaster in a home fire.
 Taking sensible precautions in the home and teaching your child how to escape from a fire can help your family avoid this type of heartbreak.
-Find more information about fire safety for kids here.
+Find out more information and ways to help your child survive a fire.

 Fire Safety for Older Adults